 Where to stay in Ravenna

-It’s easy to visit Ravenna on a day trip, but we recommend that you make most of your time here by booking an overnight stay to enjoy the city and the friendly locals by day and night.
+It’s easy to visit Ravenna on a day trip, but we recommend you make the most of your time here by booking a hotel to enjoy the city and the friendly locals day and night.

 We like the hotel NH Ravenna.
 It is right in the heart of historic Ravenna and only a 5-minute walk from the train station.

-This 4-star, 4-story hotel has 84 guest rooms, free wifi, and simple, fresh, clean rooms.
+This 4-star hotel has 84 guest rooms, free wifi, and simple, fresh, clean rooms.
 Ask for a room on the upper floor for good views over the city.
-If you are a family and need more space there are family suites or rooms with connecting doors.
+If you are a family and need more space, there are family suites or rooms with connecting doors.

 There is a restaurant and cocktail bar at the hotel or several good restaurants nearby.

 With English-speaking staff, an excellent breakfast buffet, and luggage storage facilities if your room is not quite ready when you check in, the NH Ravenna is ideal for your stay.